 Designated parking spaces for Guests with disabilities are available.
 A valid disability parking permit is required.

 Getting to Disney Springs from Disney Resorts

 Bus transportation is available from all Walt Disney World resorts.
 Services are regular and run all day.
 However, travel times are not always that quick.

-Also, there are water-taxis running to Disney Springs from Port Orleans French Quarter and Riverside, Old Key West & Saratoga Springs Resorts.
+Also, water taxis are running to Disney Springs from Port Orleans French Quarter and Riverside, Old Key West & Saratoga Springs Resorts.
 Arrival docks are located at the Marketplace and The Landing.

-From Saratoga Springs a pedestrian bridge is available which goes directly to the Marketplace.
+A pedestrian bridge from Saratoga Springs is available, which goes directly to the Marketplace.

-You can learn more about transportation options at Walt Disney World in our Guide to Walt Disney World Transport.
+You can learn more about transportation options at our Walt Disney World Transport Guide.

 Disney Springs Resort Area Hotels

-There are 7 non-Disney Disney Springs Resort Areas Hotels.
-These hotels offer several resort advantages and can usually be slightly cheaper than booking an official Disney Resort.
-The 7 hotels are:
+There are seven non-Disney Disney Springs Resort Areas Hotels.
+These hotels offer several resort advantages and are usually slightly cheaper than booking an official Disney Resort.
+The seven hotels are: